 Abbotsford's industrial sector also reflects these strong agricultural roots with food processing and storage, seed, feed and fertilizer production.

 Even as residential areas grow and prosper, there's a concerted effort to have parks and gardens prevail.

 Sumas Mountain is Abbotsford's signature mountain, rising from the floodplain to a height of 910m/2,986ft.
 When Abbotsford was first homesteaded, it was a source of brick-clay for the mining community of Clayburn and saw its share of logging operations.

 Today, although housing development is creeping up the southwest flank, the remainder is largely untouched save for an access road to a BC Hydro tower and a network of wilderness trails and wildlife.
 Sumas is a First Nations (Halqemeylem Coast Salish) word meaning "big level opening,"' which refers to the Sumas Prairie south of the mountain.

-McKee Mountain is a good, easy-to-see geological example of the region's landmass.
-As one of the most southerly foothills of the Coast Mountains, the sandstone and conglomerates here have been deposited by various glacial advances.
+McKee Peak is a good, easy-to-see geological example of the region's landmass.
+As part of the most southerly foothills of the Coast Mountains, the sandstone and conglomerates here have been deposited by various glacial advances.
 They are so compressed that their consistency is that of concrete.
 Trails explore the thickets and clamber over these ancient rock faces, many of which are slippery smooth with algae.